 5. Copy editing

-When a manuscript or a piece of content is completed, even after going through the editing process, you have to fill the gaps and ensure its quality is retained.
-At the final stages of editing, a copy editor must carefully go through the manuscript and find spelling, punctuation, and grammatical mistakes at the final editing stages.
+When a manuscript or a piece of content is completed, you have to fill the gaps and ensure its quality is retained even after going through the editing process.
+At the final editing stages, a copy editor must carefully go through the manuscript and find spelling, punctuation, and grammatical mistakes at the final editing stages.
 This is usually the last stage in the different types of editing.

 No matter how refined your language may be, there could be minor errors that can dent the quality of your writing.
-Copyediting ensures that there are absolutely no mistakes in the final draft.
+Copyediting ensures that there are no mistakes left in the final draft.

 On average, only 60% of people detect errors, and professionals may catch up to 85% of errors in writing.
 Copyediting minimizes the errors and offers the best version of a final manuscript.